 River Road Corridor Study

-Thank you to everyone who attended the February 11-13th Corridor Workshop!
+Thank you to everyone who attended the Corridor Workshop February 11-13th!
 This was an intense three-day event where our design team worked throughout the day and held a public open house each evening to collect feedback.
 SERA Architecture led the events, testing design concepts with residents, businesses, the Technical Advisory Committee, and the Community Advisory Committee.
+You can read the full workshop report below and take an online survey to help shape the future of River Road.

 The River Road Santa Clara Neighborhood Plan is charting a vision for the future of the two neighborhoods.
 A key goal of the Plan is to improve River Road, the major street that runs from Santa Clara, through River Road, and connects the neighborhoods to central Eugene.
 As one of the major transportation routes in the Eugene area, River Road is important to neighborhood residents, the Eugene-Springfield community, and regional travelers.
 In addition it was identified as a key corridor through Envision Eugene, the community’s long-range vision.